 - Preeclampsia/eclampsia: Preeclampsia is a systemic disease that can affect various organ systems.
-Vascular effects cause the blood pressure to rise in a pregnant woman.
-The condition may cause kidney damaged, generalized swelling, hyperactive reflexes, as well as deleterious abnormalities in blood chemistry and nerve reflexes.
-If left untreated, preeclampsia can proceed to eclampsia, a serious condition which may result in seizures, coma, and even death.
+Vascular effects cause blood pressure to rise in a pregnant woman.
+The condition may cause kidney damage, generalized swelling, hyperactive reflexes, as well as deleterious abnormalities in blood chemistry and nerve reflexes.
+If left untreated, preeclampsia can proceed to eclampsia, a serious condition that may result in seizures, coma, and even death.

-- Multiple Gestation (e.g. twins, triplets): Preterm births are twice as likely in twin pregnancies than in singleton pregnancies.
-The percentage of preterm birth is even greater for triplet pregnancies and higher order pregnancies.
-Preeclampsia is also seen three to five times more frequently with multiple gestation.
+- Multiple gestations (for example, twins and triplets): Preterm births are twice as likely in twin pregnancies as in single pregnancies.
+The percentage of preterm birth is even greater for triplet pregnancies and higher-order pregnancies.
+Preeclampsia is also seen three to five times more frequently with multiple gestations.

 What Birth Control Methods Prevent Pregnancy?